Difference Between Wheat and Whole Wheat

 What is Wheat?

 Wheat is an exclusive crop used to prepare various types of bread and food items.
 It is considered a staple in most people’s diets.
-Though there is a slight exception in people, who is allergic to wheat and are not able to digest it with ease.
+However, there is a slight exception in people who are allergic to wheat and cannot digest it easily.

-The term wheat, when used in place of whole wheat, means that the product comprises wheat components, but they may have an exception in those people who have a moderate to a higher level of intolerance.
+The term wheat, when used in place of whole wheat, means that the product comprises wheat components, but they may have an exception in people with moderate to a higher level of intolerance.

 Wheat is also widely used in making a lot of preparations, including pie crust, bread, and porridge.

-Those people who cannot digest rice consume wheat for their complex carbohydrates in their diet.
+Those people who cannot digest rice consume wheat for the complex carbohydrates in their diet.
 Wheat products can also contain other products, such as other traces of grains in them.

 wheat